Does My Spouse’s Credit Affect Mine?

 In this case, your mortgage approval and subsequent interest rate would be based on your spouse’s lower 619 credit score.

 This explains why some borrowers exclude their spouse with bad credit when applying for a loan, assuming they can qualify on their own.
+Of course, that would require income and assets from the sole borrower to get the job done.

 Just remember, old habits are hard to break, so a spouse with poor credit could eventually take you down with them.